John Mayer: Change in musical direction (2005–2008)

+nomination at the 49th Grammy Awards for Best Solo Rock Vocal Performance.

 The first single from Continuum was "Waiting on the World to Change", which debuted on The Ron and Fez Show.
-The song was the third-most downloaded song of the week on the iTunes Store following its release on July 11, 2006, and debuted at number 25 on the Billboard Hot 100 Chart.
 On August 23, 2006, Mayer debuted the entire album on the Los Angeles radio station Star 98.7, offering commentary on each track.
 A subsequent version was released the next day on the Clear Channel Music website as a streaming sneak preview.
-On September 21, 2006, Mayer appeared on CSI: Crime Scene Investigation, playing "Waiting on the World to Change" and "Slow Dancing in a Burning Room".
+On September 21, 2006, Mayer appeared on CSI: Crime Scene Investigation in the episode "Built to Kill, Part 1", playing "Waiting on the World to Change" and "Slow Dancing in a Burning Room".
 The song "Gravity" was featured on the television series House, in the episode "Cane & Able" and Numb3rs.
-He recorded a session for the British program Live from Abbey Road at Abbey Road Studios on October 22, 2006.

 On December 7, 2006, Mayer was nominated for five Grammy Awards, including Album of the Year.
 The Trio received a nomination for Try!.
 He won two: Best Pop Song with Vocal for "Waiting on the World to Change" and Best Pop Album for Continuum.
 Mayer remixed an acoustic version of his single "Waiting on the World to Change" with vocal additions from fellow musician Ben Harper.
 In preparation for Continuum, Mayer had booked the Village Recorder in Los Angeles to record five acoustic versions of his songs with veteran musician Robbie McIntosh.
 These recordings became The Village Sessions, an EP released on December 12, 2006.
 As usual, Mayer oversaw the artwork.
-The initial North American Continuum tour ended on February 28, 2007, with a show at Madison Square Garden that the New York Post described as "career-defining".
+The initial North American Continuum tour ended on February 28, 2007, with a show at Madison Square Garden.